PSatyadevAbhiram/COMP5118-Predicting-Football-Results/README.md

 # COMP5118-Predicting-Football-Results
-The aim of this paper is to maximize the utility of already processed data and incorporate into a machine learning model.
+The aim of this project is to maximize the utility of already processed data and incorporate into a machine learning model.
 For this, I plan to use FIFA ratings of players, referees and the existing football datasets.
 Using original FIFA ratings gives an overview of how good or bad a player is.
 I plan to build a classifier model that will predict the result of the game.